great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/migration_guide.md

 </table>

 ### Data Context Variables
-The Data Context variables will be automatically converted for cloud users when switching from V0 to V1.
+The Data Context variables will be automatically converted for GX Cloud users when switching from V0 to V1.
 For file context users, we will show the difference in the yaml so you can translate the configuration block in `great_expectations.yml`.

 <table>
     <tr>